 “My friend has just finished her book.
-What should she do next to get a book deal from a publisher or self publish?”
+What should she do next to get a book deal from a publisher or self-publish?”
 Loaded question!
-Here's a post you can share (or use yourself!) about what comes next after you've written a book.
+Here's an article you can share (or use yourself!) about what comes next after you've written a book.

-In online author forums for self published authors, you’ll see a variety of concerns on book printing quality, particularly for print on demand printing done by Kindle Direct Publishing.
-The problem is authors’ inexperience with the printing process and tech.
+In online author forums for self-published authors, you’ll see a variety of concerns on book printing quality, particularly for print-on-demand printing done by Kindle Direct Publishing.
+The problem is the authors’ inexperience with the printing process and tech.
 Find out what you need to know.

-In early 2013, I published a post titled, "Corporate Social Responsibility: Advantages to Your Business."
-While that dealt more with defining corporate social responsibility (CSR), this post discusses current challenges with the movement.
+In early 2013, I published an article titled, "Corporate Social Responsibility: Advantages to Your Business."
+While that dealt more with defining corporate social responsibility (CSR), this article discusses current challenges with the movement.

 If you have low views on your blog, videos, or social media, does that mean your content is bad?
 How about if your have low sales for your books?
 You could say that the market has spoken!
 But let’s break down what might be happening before you say your market hates what you create.

-Authors may be tempted to go cross-genre, meaning that they write and self publish books in multiple genres.
-While this certainly is a testament to the breadth and flexibility of their writing skills, it can present a host of challenges for their book promotion and sales efforts.
-Find out how.
+Going cross-genre (writing books in multiple genres) is tempting.
+While crossing genres successfully demonstrates the breadth and flexibility of your writing skills, it can also present a host of challenges for book promotion and sales efforts.

 When a book is no longer new, it becomes part of your backlist, which is all the books which you have previously published, but are older than about a year.
 However, backlist book sales over long periods of time demand long-term marketing tactics.
 Find out what it takes to sell your older books.

 Native social media posts are content that is designed around the limitations of a particular social network.
-Native posts are favored by the social networks since they keep users on the network and see ads.
+Native posts are favored by social networks since they keep users on the network and seeing ads.
 This presents challenges for marketers.
 Discover ways to work in this new social landscape.

 If you tell people that your entrepreneurial or small business can serve everyone, please stop.
 You can't and you shouldn't.
 I explain why.